Lisle Area History

 In 1981, a 12,500 square foot building was constructed at 777 Front Street.
 A 13,500 square foot addition was dedicated in 1989.
 The LLD held its commitment to cooperate with the public schools, local area colleges, and other libraries.
 Such cooperation made more resources available to District residents.

 In the spring of 2007 contracts were awarded for an interior renovation.
-Renovations included new restrooms, furniture, carpeting, floor plan, landscaping, and a new atrium window.
-A significant portion of the project was to comply with the Americans with Disabilities Act.
+Renovations included new restroom stalls and tiles, furniture, carpeting, re-oriented shelving on the first floor, and a new atrium window.
 The renovation was completed in the spring of 2008.

 The LLD has grown from a small, store front operation with limited resources, to a full-service, 7-day a week institution.
 Through strong strategic planning and community engagement, the LLD Board of Trustees and Administration have guided the Library to enrich, educate, and empower the residents of the Lisle Library District.

 The Lisle Library District maintains its reputation for top-quality public service.
 It is known in the community as the place to go for knowledgeable and friendly assistance.
 Whether you want to find local information, explore your cultural heritage, pursue a hobby, access the Internet, conduct academic research, improve your literacy, find a good book or movie, or use the variety of other resources and services, the Lisle Library District is here for you!